From the Big Screen to Broadway: Musical Adaptations are here to stay! (Part 1)

 Charlie and Chocolate Factory is not a film from the 1990’s, but is the latest adaptation of Roald Dahl’s timeless tale of Willy Wonka and Charlie Bucket.

-The show opened to mixed reviews, but that hasn’t hurt ticket sales.
+The musical opened to mixed reviews, but that hasn’t hurt ticket sales.
 Charlie has grossed more than $1 million per week since opening in April- and word is that advanced ticket sales are strong.

 Two–time Tony Award winner Christian Borle stars as the reclusive, mercurial Willy Wonka.
 The story line is basically the same as the film and the brand new score by Marc Shaiman and Scott Wittman (“Hairspray“) includes three songs from the film versions: “Pure Imagination,” “The Candy Man” and “I’ve Got a Golden Ticket.”
 But this is not your Gene Wilder-era production.
 Instead, this is a high tech, visual effect-laden Warner Brothers production.